-Let's jump into this text at verse 31.
-It's a quote from Genesis 2:24, "For this reason a man shall leave his father and mother and be joined to his wife, and the two shall become one."
-In the next verse (v.
-32) Paul looks back on this quote and says, "This mystery is a profound one, and I am saying that it refers to Christ and the church."
+Let’s jump into Ephesians 5:31.
+It’s a quote from Genesis 2:24, “For this reason a man shall leave his father and mother and be joined to his wife, and the two shall become one.”
+In the next verse (verse 32), Paul looks back on this quote and says, “This mystery is a profound one, and I am saying that it refers to Christ and the church.”

 The Mystery of Marriage